 One big development is that display manufacturers are seeing an opportunity in specialty-made panels for VR as opposed to repurposing smartphone tech.
 These new displays will improve resolution and refresh rate as soon as 2018 or 2019, said Newell, and eventually he believes VR panels will outperform any other display you can buy, whether they’re on smartphones or desktop monitors.
 “Eventually you’ll reach the point where you’ll be talking about incredibly high resolutions running at 200Hz,” he said.

 The most important thing to Valve right now—or at least what was stressed most during the Q&A—is openness.
-By , for instance, Valve has given other companies the opportunity to build their own headsets and controllers.
+By licensing its tracking technology, for instance, Valve has given other companies the opportunity to build their own headsets and controllers.
 And by creating and sharing those standards, game developers should be able to build software for SteamVR-based hardware regardless of who makes it.

 “We need open hardware standards, we need open software standards, because that’s what developers need in order to go and explore the space,” said Newell.
 “As those pieces come together then we’ll start learning from our successes and failures, other people’s successes and failures, lots and lots of great applications.
 But it’s not a cost [reduction] and advertising, ‘let’s look like a console launch.’”